 Tactically, this can look like A/B testing, such as trying different headlines, page designs, or subject lines if email is part of a campaign.
 It can also look like trying different or new channels or even targeting a new group of potential customers.

-One word of caution: Try to control your tests so there aren’t too many things being evaluated at one time.
+One word of advice: Use marketing campaign management tools to control your tests so there aren’t too many things being evaluated at one time.
 Just like high school science class, you need to limit the number of constants and variables to glean true insight.

 Also, testing isn’t a one-and-done affair.
 Testing should be done continuously.
 Don’t rest too long on those laurels.
 Keep testing – and tracking – to be sure you know what’s working.